 Mathematics

 The State Board of Education has the authority to adopt academic standards for each subject area in grades K–12.
-The state board adopted new state math standards in April 2016, and they will be implemented in classrooms for the first time in the 2017-18 school year.
-The math standards were designed to ensure that Tennessee graduates are prepared for the rigorous demands of mathematical understanding in college and career.
+The state board adopted revised state math standards in February 2021.
+They will be implemented in classrooms during the 2023-24 school year.

 The eight Standards for Mathematical Practice are an important component of the mathematics standards for each grade and course, K–12.
 The Standards for Mathematical Practice describe the varieties of expertise, habits of minds, and productive dispositions that educators seek to develop in all students.